Need Help Choosing The Right Fuels?

-2017 was a record-breaking year, with over 50% of the UK’s electricity demand met by renewable sources.
+With over 50% of the UK’s electricity demand met by renewable sources, 2017 was a record-breaking year.
 Renewable energy is becoming more popular and now accounts for over 20% of the nation’s electricity, with businesses having a huge influence on the upsurge.
 With unprecedented change within the market, sustainability is now not only ‘on-trend’ but an obligation as a business.

-Several surveys have revealed that the consumer is in favour of businesses using green energy and makes decisions based on the commitments in promoting sustainable practices.
+Several surveys have revealed that the consumer is in favour of businesses using green energy and making decisions based on their commitments to promoting sustainable practices.

 Findings from the latest government attitudes survey show overwhelming support for using clean energy.
 What’s more, a survey carried out on behalf of Danish energy firm Ørsted found that the public would rather buy products from companies that use renewable power than from those who do not.

-A similar study conducted by Ebiquity on consumer attitudes, perceptions and behaviours surrounding corporate responsibility revealed the consumer is increasingly seeking companies who address social and environmental issues.
-They also acknowledge that they have an obligation to make change as well.
+A similar study conducted by study conducted by Ebiquity on consumer attitudes, perceptions and behaviours surrounding corporate responsibility revealed the consumer is increasingly seeking companies that address social and environmental issues.
+They also acknowledge that they have an obligation to make changes as well.

 Green energy not only makes sense for our environment but it is clear that it also has huge benefits for businesses, both ethically and commercially.
 With that in mind, let’s see who’s setting the trend.